lry127/toykio/README.md

 ### Medium

-- [ ] server: use constant time compare for 'auth secret' (by relying on external library)
+- [ ] server: use constant time comparison for 'auth secret' (by relying on external library)
 - [ ] socks5: support domain type (ATYP = 3) CONNECT command, see [RFC 1928](https://youtube.com/watch?v=dQw4w9WgXcQ).
 You need to modify the protocol.

 ### Challenging

-- [ ] support multiplexing of proxy connections using the same underlying tls connection to server (m:n model, current is 1:1)
+- [ ] support multiplexing of proxy connections using the same underlying tls connection to server (m:n model, currently 1:1)